grow/grow/content/docs/preprocessors.md

 Grow includes the below preprocessors as built-ins with the SDK, and you'll always be free to bring your own external processing tools (such as Grunt or Gulp).

-## Closure Compiler

-The [Closure Compiler](https://developers.google.com/closure/compiler/) preprocessor optimizes and compiles JavaScript files.
-Use Closure Compiler to make your site's JavaScript more efficient and to check your code.

-[sourcecode:yaml]
-kind: closure_compiler
-angular_pass: {yes|no}
-compilation_level: {ADVANCED_OPTIMIZATIONS|SIMPLE_OPTIMIZATIONS|WHITESPACE_ONLY}
-generate_exports: {yes|no}
-manage_closure_dependencies: {yes|no}
-only_closure_dependencies: {yes|no}
-output_wrapper: "(function() { %output% })();"
-js_output_file: /static/js/main.min.js
-closure_entry_point:
-- foo.main
-- bar.main
-js:
-- "/bower_components/closure-library/**.js"
-- "/source/js/**.js"
-- "!**_test.js"
-externs:
-- /source/js/externs.js
-[/sourcecode]

-### Including Closure Library

-Grow does not implement any sort of package or dependency management system.
-If you want to use the Closure Compiler preprocessor with Closure Library, you'll need to make Closure Library's sources available to the compiler.
-Instead of including Closure Library in its entirety in your Git repository, you could use a dependency management system such as Bower or Git submodules.

-To install Closure Library using Bower, create a `bower.json` file and run `bower install`.

-[sourcecode:json]
-{
-  "name": "<project name>",
-  "private": true,
-  "dependencies": {
-    "closure-library": "git://github.com/google/closure-library.git"
-  }
-}
-[/sourcecode]

 ## Google Sheets

 The Google Sheets preprocessor downloads data from a Google Sheet and saves it to a data file within your pod.
 The data can then be consumed by the `g.csv` tag, for example, in templates.